Australian SQUID Dog Treats, Organic!

 They have up to 18% fat (when only 10% water content is figured in) Which is higher than some of our other fish treats but below sardine.
 However just like Sardine they are low in Saturated fat and high in Omega 3

 You should note that out of 100g of squid jerky (at 10% water) is likely to have around: Omega 3 (DHA) plus Omega 6 (EPA) amounts add up to 5.3 grams or 5,300 mg.
 Noting that in 1 capsule of Salmon fish oil (1 ml) there is typically only 180 mg Omega 6 and 120 mg Omega 3 = 300 mg total.
-That means that 100g of squid has the equivalent of about 17.6 fish oil capsules!
+That means that 100g of squid can have up to the equivalent of about 17.6 fish oil capsules!
+Even rounding that off at half – means a super great Omega 3 boost for your dog !